lunasec-io/lunasec/docs/blog/2021-11-29-delivering-on-deadlines-without-a-compromise.md

 ### Help Us Make Secure By Default a Reality!

-If you enjoyed this article, please take a moment to star our [LunaSec GitHub repository](https://github.com/lunasec-io/lunasec), share this post with others, and consider adding yourself the list of companies protecting their data with LunaSec.
+If you enjoyed this article, please take a moment to star our [GitHub repository](https://github.com/lunasec-io/lunasec), share this post with others, and consider adding yourself the list of companies protecting their data with LunaDefend.
 It's Open Source and free to use!

 To get started, you can check out our [Live Demo](https://app.lunasec.dev) and [Documentation](https://lunasec.io/docs/pages/overview/introduction/) to learn more about what we're building, how it works, and how to get started using it with your production software.

-For any questions about LunaSecs, this post, or about security in general, feel free to [contact us](https://www.lunasec.io/contact).
+For any questions about LunaDefends, this post, or about security in general, feel free to [contact us](https://www.lunasec.io/contact).
 We're always happy to hear your feedback and learn about the problems people are facing!

 ----------